 Dropbox is the perfect tool to keep your team organized and your files under control.
 With cloud-based software to keep your files accessible anywhere at anytime, Dropbox helps your team store all of its files in a central location.
 Dropbox makes it easy to collaborate, too.
 With tools like Dropbox Paper, which allows you to write and collaborate in real time on the same doc -- and sharing tools for shared folders and files, you'll be organized and ready for any project that comes your way.

 Where would your work day be without accessibility and communication between you and your colleagues?
 Probably pretty frustrating.
-Marketers can't shy away from communication when it comes to aligning with team members and across the company, so having the right team communication tools is necessary every single day.
+Marketers can't shy away from communication when it comes to aligning with team members and across the company, so having the best internal communication tools is necessary every single day.

 Featured Communication and Collaboration Resource: